joseflaviojr/tucurui/README-en.md

 </html>
 ```

+> The indentation of the HTML examples in this documentation do not match the actual results of the automatic conversion, thus only to improve understanding.

 The `title` object contains the `Hello world!` value and was preceded by 2 indents, being hierarchically subordinate to the `head` object, which with 1 indentation is subordinate to the `html` root object.
 Every value contained in the same line of its object must be preceded by a colon and a space, as in `title: Hello world!`.

 > A Tucuruí document can contain more than one root object, including homonyms.